ajaychaudhary2/Restraunts_rating_prediction/README.md

 # Restaurant Rating Prediction API

-This API predicts restaurant ratings based on various features such as online order availability, table booking options, location, restaurant type, cuisines, approximate cost for two people, and more.
+This API predicts restaurant ratings based on various input features using a trained machine learning model.
+It also supports bulk predictions from a CSV file.

-## Project Structure
+## Features
-The project contains the following components:
-- **Data Transformation**: Preprocesses the data and saves the preprocessor object as a pickle file.
-- **Prediction Pipeline**: Uses the trained model to make predictions based on the provided input data.
-- **API Endpoint**: Flask-based API to receive CSV files and return predictions.
+- Predicts restaurant ratings using individual inputs or a CSV file.
+- Uses a pre-trained Random Forest Regressor model.
+- Preprocessing is handled using a saved preprocessor object.

 ## Installation
 1. Clone the repository: